 Of the environmental variables we measured, mean annual rainfall was the most strongly associated with pyrodiversity across sub-Saharan Africa.
 However, there was substantial variability in the level of pyrodiversity at any range of annual precipitation (Fig. 3A), which suggests that it may be possible to manipulate pyrodiversity under most environmental conditions.
 Our results suggest that manipulating the size and the seasonal timing of fires will produce the greatest increases in pyrodiversity in high-rainfall areas (Fig. 5), although the feasibility of doing so may be limited by high grass fuel loads and moisture content (Govender et al. 2006).
 In contrast, the weak negative relations between fire frequency and intensity constraints on pyrodiversity suggest that in dry regions, it may be possible to manipulate pyrodiversity via any of the four fire attributes we assessed.
 Nonetheless, careful consideration should be given to whether pyrodiversity is being promoted within a basis of naturally occurring bounds – and to which local plant and animal communities should be adapted – or whether novel fire regimes are being created that may in fact prove counter to conservation objectives.

-The lack of scale dependence of pyrodiversity could suggest that environmental factors replace each other at different grains, or that pyrodiversity is determined by processes operating at smaller grains (i.e. < 15 min).
+The lack of spatial grain dependence of pyrodiversity could suggest that environmental factors replace each other at different grains, or that pyrodiversity is determined by processes operating at smaller grains (i.e. < 15 min).
 For example, fine-grained interspersion of low- or non-flammable vegetation associations such as riparian zones (Pettit and Naiman 2007), forest patches (Staver et al. 2011), or grazing lawns (Waldram et al. 2008, Leonard et al. 2010) can have strong effects on fire attributes.
 These features restrict fire spread and thus directly affect fire size, but also allow fuel accumulation (or grazing and decomposition) to continue in unburned patches, which may considerably alter the intensity and frequency of fires in areas in which ignition events are limited (Govender et al. 2006).

 Humans and pyrodiversity